 Frank breech — bottom first, with feet up by head

-Breech presentations affect 4% of pregnancies but most of the time the baby turns herself by the 36th week.
-If she continues to be breech, however, most OB’s advise a C-section so its worth trying to get the baby to turn if you can.
+Breech presentations affect 4% of pregnancies but most of the time the baby turns by the 36th week.
+If the baby continues to be breech, however, most OB’s advise a C-section so it’s worth trying to get the baby to turn if you can.

-We usually find that we have better results with this treatment if we see the Mom before week 37 of her pregnancy because after that the baby can be too tightly wedged to move.
-We treat the Mom lying on her side and place 3 or 4 small acupuncture needles at strategic points.
+We usually find that we have better results with this treatment before week 37 of their pregnancy because after that the baby can be too tightly wedged to move.
+We treat the patient by lying on them on their side and placing 3 or 4 small acupuncture needles at strategic points.
 We then use moxa which is made from an herb, mugwort, that is formed into a stick that looks like a cigar.
-We hold the smouldering end of the moxa stick above the acupuncture point UB67, close to the nail bed of the little toe.
+We hold the smoldering end of the moxa stick above the acupuncture point UB67, close to the nail bed of the little toe.
 We ask you to continue to do this for 15 minutes twice a day and we give you moxa sticks to take home so that your partner can do this for you.
 The feeling is one of relaxing, gentle warmth and should not feel too hot or burn you.

 - Pelvic tilts – Some patients have reported success by lying with their feet raised above their head and their pelvis tilted upwards.
 You can do this by using pillows to raise your hips 12″ above your shoulders.
 The idea is that gravity pushes the baby’s head into the top of your abdomen where it curls and then when you stand up the baby can do a somersault into the correct position.
 You should do this three times a day for about 15 minutes and can combine it with the moxa if you like.